 Sleep apnea is treated most often using Continuous Positive Airway Pressure therapy (CPAP) therapy.
 A CPAP machine involves wearing a mask over your nose allowing the machine to apply a small air pressure into the throat to keep the airway open.

 The air pressure is adjusted to be just enough to keep the throat from closing up or becoming blocked during sleep.
 RHS carries a variety of CPAP equipment from all major suppliers to treat sleep apnea, snoring and other sleep disorders.
-Other treatments such as Oral Appliance Therapy (OAT), surgery or Provent can also be effective treatment options depending on the severity of your sleep apnea.
+Other treatments such as Oral Appliance Therapy (OAT) or surgery can also be effective treatment options depending on the severity of your sleep apnea.

 Sleep apnea is serious and can increase risks for your overall health.
 If you have diabetes and untreated OSA your risk factor is even greater.
 Talk to your family doctor about sleep problems you, a bed partner or family member is experiencing.